 Why don’t I just rinse the grounds down the garbage disposal?
-Well, I would, but apparently that is faux pas, as it may clog my garbage disposal/sink.
+Well, I would, but apparently, that is a faux pas, as it may clog my garbage disposal/sink.
 Otherwise, believe me, I would do that.

 There is also more to cleaning a French Press than simply emptying out the used coffee grounds.
-Like any coffee maker out there, you need to give a thorough cleansing from time to time to prevent bitter, bad tasting coffee from brewing on a consistent basis.
+Like any coffee maker out there, you need to give a thorough cleaning from time to time to prevent bitter, bad-tasting coffee from brewing on a consistent basis.
 So let’s outline the steps to cleaning a French Press below.

 1. Remove Used Grounds

-Since we now know that grounds shouldn’t go in your sink or garbage disposal, the best place to dispose of them is the good old fashioned garbage can.
+Since we now know that grounds shouldn’t go in your sink or garbage disposal, the best place to dispose of them is a good old-fashioned garbage can.
 If you want to be really politically correct, toss them into a compost bin.

 If you can’t get all of the grounds out by simply tapping the bottom of your French Press, you should use a long spoon, spatula, or brush to scoop out the remainder.
 By the way, a little bit of ground coffee won’t hurt your sink…so feel free to wash any remaining coffee grounds down the sink.

 If this still sounds like an awful process to you, consider purchasing the Tambaroo (make sure you get the right size).
-It is a cool little device that you can place at the bottom of your french press to catch used grounds and easily dispose afterwards.
+It is a cool little device that you can place at the bottom of your french press to catch used grounds and easily dispose of them afterward.
 Check it out below: